honza/kindle-highlight-parser/README.md

 When I read books on my Kindle, I like to highlight interesting sections.
 These highlights are stored in a file called `My Clippings.txt` on the Kindle.
-This project takes that file as input, and transforms it to a JSON or Markdown output.
-Other formats are planned (e.g. org-mode, tex bibliography, sql, etc).
+This project takes that file as input, and transforms it to a JSON, Markdown, or org-mode output.
+Other formats are planned (e.g. tex bibliography, sql, etc).

 ```
 kindle-highlight-parser